NIMH ADHD Research & Information Hub

 Where can I find NIMH's ADHD information and resources?

 NIMH's comprehensive ADHD health topic page is available at www.nimh.nih.gov/health/topics/attention-deficit-hyperactivity-disorder-adhd.
-This page includes information on ADHD symptoms, causes, diagnosis, treatments, statistics, and latest research findings.
+This page includes information on ADHD symptoms, causes, evaluation, support options, statistics, and latest research findings.
 NIMH also offers free downloadable ADHD brochures, fact sheets, and educational materials.
 All NIMH ADHD information is evidence-based and reviewed by scientific experts.

 What are NIMH's most important ADHD research findings?

-Key NIMH ADHD research findings include: (1) Brain imaging studies showing ADHD involves differences in brain structure and function, particularly in attention and impulse control areas; (2) Genetic studies showing ADHD is highly heritable (70-80%) with multiple genes involved; (3) The landmark MTA study showing medication and combined treatment are most effective for core ADHD symptoms; (4) Longitudinal research showing ADHD often persists into adulthood in 50-60% of cases.
-These findings have transformed ADHD understanding and treatment.
+Key NIMH ADHD research findings include: (1) Brain imaging studies showing ADHD involves differences in brain structure and function, particularly in attention and impulse control areas; (2) Genetic studies showing ADHD is highly heritable (70-80%) with multiple genes involved; (3) Large studies comparing different support approaches across settings; (4) Longitudinal research showing ADHD often persists into adulthood in 50-60% of cases.
+These findings have transformed ADHD understanding and support.

 This page provides information about NIMH's ADHD research and resources.
 NIMH is a real federal research institute that conducts and funds ADHD research.
 For the most current ADHD information and research updates, visit www.nimh.nih.gov.
-NIMH does not provide medical advice or treatment.
+NIMH does not provide medical advice or individual clinical services.
 If you're experiencing a mental health crisis, call 988 or visit your nearest emergency room.